opensciencegrid/user-school-2019/docs/materials/day1/part4-ex5-software-diffs.md

 For this part of the exercise, try creating a submit file without referring to previous exercises!

 1. Log in to `training.osgconnect.net`
-2. Create and change into a new folder for this exercise, e.g. `monday-4.5`
+1. Create and change into a new folder for this exercise, e.g. `monday-4.5`
-3. Save the above script as a file named `sw_probe.sh`
+1. Save the above script as a file named `sw_probe.sh`
-4. As always, make sure that you can run your script from the command line before asking HTCondor to do so
-5. Create a submit file that runs `sw_probe.sh` 100 times and uses macros to write different `output`, `error`, and `log` files
+1. Create a submit file that runs `sw_probe.sh` 100 times and uses macros to write different `output`, `error`, and `log` files
-6. Submit your job and wait for the results
+1. Submit your job and wait for the results

 Will you be able to do your research on the OSG with what's available?
 Don't fret if it doesn't look like you can: over the next few days, you'll learn how to make your jobs portable enough